wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/stored-procedures.md

 <service_package>.models.procedure
 ```

-Naming convention:
+**Naming convention:**

 ```
 <ProcedureName>Request
 <ProcedureName>Response
 ```

-A response class is generated only if the procedure returns:
+A response model is generated only if the procedure returns:

 - OUT parameters
 - IN-OUT parameters